SEI Investment’s new office showcases vivid colors in sustainable Fluropon FP coatings formulated with solar reflective pigments

-Designed by MSR Design, the newly opened Valley View building on SEI Investments’ North Campus in Oaks, Pennsylvania, features an aluminum panel wall system finished in Fluropon® Pure 70% PVDF coil coatings by Sherwin-Williams in Navy Blue and Center Stage bright green.
+Designed by MSR Design, the newly opened Valley View building on SEI Investments’ North Campus in Oaks, Pennsylvania, features an aluminum panel wall system finished in Fluropon® FP 70% PVDF coil coatings by Sherwin-Williams in Navy Blue and Center Stage bright green.
 Along with these architectural coatings’ vivid colors, these innovative finishes are formulated with solar reflective pigments.

 SEI is a global wealth management firm that has steadily grown to more than 3,700 employees managing $1 trillion in assets.
 A client of MSR Design’s since the early 1990s, the owner’s representative, architecture and consultant team developed the master plan for SEI’s South Campus and designed 10 buildings plus three parking garages.